Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 Also found bejofo.net/ttt which offered a neat functionality which I myself had considered attempting to implement in the future - namely have a randomized link be generated with a created game to then be able to send as a link directly to the player you wish to play with.

-In summary compared to many of the competitor out there, my product seem to be much cleaner, and faster than the alternatives both graphic wise and feature wise.
+**In summary:** compared to many of the competitor out there, my product seem to be much cleaner, and faster than the alternatives both graphic wise and feature wise.

 ## Current Features